pyrevitlabs/pyRevit/README.md

 - Setup script will create the necessary `.addin` file for Revit 2015 and 2016 to load the scripts at Revit startup.
 - Run Revit and pyRevit will automatically load.

-This package installs a tiny addon on your Revit that its sole purpose in life is to run the `__init__.py` at Revit startup.
-This addon is named [RevitPythonLoader](https://github.com/eirannejad/revitpythonloader) and is a fork of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell).
+This package installs a tiny addin on your Revit that its sole purpose in life is to run the `__init__.py` at Revit startup.
+This addin is named [RevitPythonLoader](https://github.com/eirannejad/revitpythonloader) and is a fork of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell).
 How does it find the `__init__.py` you ask?
 Through a windows environment variable called `%pyRevit%` that it also automatically creates at installation.
 This variable points to the folder containing the `__init__.py` file.

 **About Versioning:** I'm using semantic versioning with MAJOR.MINOR.PATCH format.
 (MAJOR: incompatible API changes, MINOR: add functionality and scripts in a backwards-compatible manner, PATCH: backwards-compatible bug fixes).
 You can see your pyRevit version under `Settings -> aboutPyRevit`